-Breakfast at the hotel.
+Breakfast at hacienda.

-Transfer from hotel to airport for morning flight from Quito to Baltra in the Galapagos Islands to board the MV Santa Cruz.
-Cabin assignment, introductory talk and lunch.
+Transfer from hotel to airport for morning flight from Quito to Baltra in the Galapagos Islands to board the M/V Santa Cruz anchored in the bay near Baltra.
+Introductory talk from ship's naturalists and lunch.